 Distance from Orlando: 50 minutes

-Get as close as you can to rocket launches, the Saturn V rocket and even touch a piece of the moon at this take on NASA hospitality, one of the best day trips from Orlando.
+Get as close as you can to rocket launches, the Saturn V rocket, and even touch a piece of the moon.
+The Kennedy Space Center is one of the best day trips from Orlando for those curious about our outer worlds.
+Visitors are enamored by the sheer size of NASA’s rocketships and can learn about how exploration into space is possible.
 Several times a year, Kennedy Space Center hosts family Overnight Adventures where you can camp out under the Space Shuttle Atlantis as well as see the stars.

 Although many visitors to the Sunshine State have a hard time seeing past the glow of the Mouse, there’s a lot of history to explore here, too.
 From St. Augustine to Villa Vizcaya in Miami, there’s plenty to see that will please the historians among you.
 Definitely a day trip from Orlando you won’t want to skip!